shamangary/SSR-Net/README.md

 KERAS_BACKEND=tensorflow CUDA_VISIBLE_DEVICES='' python TYY_demo_mtcnn.py TGOP.mp4 '3'
 ```
 > **Note:** You may choose different pre-trained models.
-The Morph2 dataset is under a well controlled environment and it is much more smaller than the IMDB and WIKI datasets, therefore the pre-trained models from Morph2 may perform poorly on "in-the-wild" images.
+The Morph2 dataset is under a well-controlled environment and it is much smaller than the IMDB and WIKI datasets, therefore the pre-trained models from Morph2 may perform poorly on "in-the-wild" images.
 Hence, IMDB or WIKI pre-trained models are recommended for "in-the-wild images" and video demo.

 + We use DLib face detection and alignment in the previous experimental section since the face data is well organized.
 However, DLib cannot provide satisfactory face detection results for "in-the-wild" video data.
 Therefore, we use MTCNN as the detection process in this demo section.